 - Remind yourself of the company’s work by looking at their website, social media accounts and publications

-- Book an appointment with a member of the C+P team for one-to-one guidance
+- Book an appointment with a member of the Careers and Placement team for one-to-one guidance

 - Take a look at the psychometric testing and assessment centres advice and practice software on our website